What’s new in iPadOS 14

-Camera Quick toggles in Video mode let you easily change video resolution and frame rate.
-A new option in Settings lets you capture mirrored selfies, which reflect the front camera preview.
-See Record a video and Take a selfie.
+Camera Quick toggles let you easily change video resolution and frame rate in Video mode.
+See Record a video.

 Photos A new Photos sidebar for iPad gives you quick access to For You, Albums, and Search, as well as Shared Albums and Media Types.
 Filter your photos in collections and albums by Favorites, Edited, Videos, and Photos and sort photos by oldest or newest first.
 Add captions to your photos and videos so you can easily find them in Search.
 See Filter photos in albums, Sort photos in albums, and Add captions and view photo and video details.

 Reminders Reminders automatically suggests dates, times, and locations for a reminder based on similar reminders you’ve created in the past.
 You can also assign reminders to people you share lists with.
 See Share reminders and collaborate.